-Voluntary response sample is defined as a sample made up of self-selected participants.
-This is a type of non-probability sampling.
+A voluntary response sample is described as a sample that is made up of self-chosen participants.
+It is a sort of non-probability sampling.
 In stark contrast to random sampling, voluntary sampling yields a response bias as members are self-selected.
 The responses received through this type of sampling are commonly biased towards a particular topic.

 A person chooses to volunteer for the survey because they may have a particularly strong opinion towards the subject or due to convenience and ethical reasons.